Children and young people have healthy teeth

 Billede af børn med tandbørster

-Is there any warranty on work performed?
+There is no warranty on the work performed?

 Filed in Complaints